puppetlabs/puppet-specifications/language/lexical_structure.md

 Strings
 ---
 Strings of text are available in single and double quoted form.
 Both kinds of strings can extend over multiple lines.
+Heredoc is an alternative form of String (see below).

 <table>
 <tr><th>Note</th></tr>